-Fake ID’s are commonly used by underage individuals.
-Most cases include underage people attempting to purchase alcohol or get into bars or clubs.
-Some people believe that getting caught using a fake ID is “just a slap on the wrist”.
-But, this is just not true.
-If you’re arrested and charged with using false identification in Maryland, you may be subject to up to a $500 fine and incarceration in a county jail for up to 6 months.
+Possessing or attempting to use a fake ID is a misdemeanor charge according to Maryland's Transportation Code, Section 16-301.
+If you are arrested and charged with using a false ID in Maryland, you may be subject to $500 and incarceration in a county jail for up to 6 months.

 Defenses Against Using a Fake ID